 A karahi is a moderately spiced curry with spice levels similar to tikka masala.
 Usually, green chilies are added in karahi in the end for spicy touch and tempting aroma.

 While Karahi vessel is absolutely essential for getting that restaurant like taste in Karahi curry.
-Any vessel similar to karahi like wok can do the job without compromising the actual taste.
-If you don’t have a wok as well then look for wide-based and thick bottomed vessels like fry pan that can help you sear easily, but I highly recommend making this recipe in a traditional Karahi.
+If you don't have a wok or karahi then look for wide-based and thick bottomed vessels like a fry pan that can help you sear easily, but I highly recommend making this recipe in a traditional Karahi.

 How to make Pakistani chicken Karahi?